sidhantnagpal/dotfiles/notes/vim.md

 :help 'undo'
 /searchstring - find forward from here (press n to continue in same dirn, N for opposite), searchstring can also be a regular expression
 ?searchstring - find previous from here (press n to continue in same direction, N for opposite), searchstring can also be a regular expression
-:s/search/replace/ - find and replace first occurence in current line :s/search/replace/g - find and replace globally in current line :%s/search/replace/g - find and replace globally in the whole file :8,10 s/search/replace/g - find and replace gloablly in range of lines 8 to 10
+:s/search/replace/ - find and replace first occurrence in current line :s/search/replace/g - find and replace globally in current line :%s/search/replace/g - find and replace globally in the whole file :%s/search/replace/gc - find and replace+confirm globally in the whole file :8,10 s/search/replace/g - find and replace globally in range of lines 8 to 10 :%g/foo/s/bar/baz/g - for every line containing foo substitute all bar with baz

 :m 12 - move current line to after line 12
 :5,7m 12 - move lines 5 through 7 after line 12